aws-samples/eks-multi-cluster-gitops/initial-setup/doc/repos/GitHub.md

    ssh-keygen -t ed25519 -C "<youremail@yourcompany.com>" -f gitops-cloud9
    ```
    (Replace `<youremail@yourcompany.com>` with your email address).
+   This generates two files: `gitops-cloud9` contains a private key, and `gitops-cloud9.pub` contains the corresponding public key.

 2. Create the SSH key that will be used by Flux for interacting
    with the repos in your GitHub account.
 Ensure that you do not use a